Summer dance at Caddo tribal dance

 were scattered, and stretched out along river and stream valleys,

 their most important leaders usually lived in or near the

-larger and older villages.
-Such places were ritual centers
+larger villages and ritual centers

-where towering temples built of poles and grass thatch stood,
+where towering temples built of poles and grass thatch stood

-often atop earthen mounds (see Teran map on left).
+atop earthen mounds (see Teran map on left).
 At sacred

 and festive times such as First Harvest and in times of crisis,

 the scattered Caddo gathered where their society's leaders